Plumbing for Home Additions: Costs, Requirements & Planning Guide

 Venting Requirements for Home Additions

 Every new fixture in a home addition must be properly vented to prevent sewer gas buildup and maintain drain pressure.
-Key rules under the International Plumbing Code (IPC):
+The 2024 International Plumbing Code (IPC), now in effect in most jurisdictions as of January 1, 2026, sets these key rules.
+Learn more in our plumbing vent stack installation guide.

-• Vent pipes must extend at least 6 inches above the roof (24 inches in snow-prone climates, minimum 2" diameter)
+• Vent pipes that extend through a roof must terminate not less than 6 inches above the roof (24 inches in snow-prone climates)

-• Every drainage system must have at least one main vent pipe that exits to the outdoors
+• Every drainage system must have at least one main vent pipe that extends to the outdoors

-• Branch vents must rise to at least 42 inches above the floor before running horizontally to the vent stack
+• Branch vents must rise vertically to at least 6 inches above the flood-level rim of the highest fixture served before running horizontally

 • Vent runs exceeding 40 feet in developed length must be upsized by one nominal pipe diameter